cypik/terraform-google-vpc/README.md

 -  `self_link` : The URI of the created resource.

 ## Examples
-For detailed examples on how to use this module, please refer to the [EXAMPLES](https://github.com/cypik/terraform-gcp-vpc/tree/master/example) directory within this repository.
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/cypik/terraform-gcp-vpc/tree/master/example) directory within this repository.

 ## License
-This Terraform module is provided under the '[License Name]' License.
+This Terraform module is provided under the **'[License Name]'** License.
 Please see the [LICENSE](https://github.com/cypik/terraform-gcp-vpc/blob/master/LICENSE) file for more details.

 ## Author
 Your Name
-Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
+Replace **'[License Name]'** and **'[Your Name]'** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.